 The relevant NHS Trust is informed that the study is planned and their permission is sought before the research starts.
 Please see our section on NHS Trust contacts to identify who you need to contact.

-The participants' Care Professionals are given any information directly relevant to their care that arises in the research (unless participants or the ethics opinion says otherwise).
+The participants' care professionals are given any information directly relevant to their care that arises from the research (unless participants or the ethics opinion state otherwise).

-If you want the College to sponsor the research, you will need to contact a Research Governance Manager who will review the application for Sponsorship.
-Please see our Sponsorship section for more information about this process.
+If you want the College to sponsor the research, you will need to contact a Research Governance Manager who will review the application for sponsorship.
+Please see the Obtaining sponsorship page for more information about this process.

 Clinical trials of medicinal products follow any conditions imposed by the MHRA.

-All data and documentation associated with the study are available at the request of the JRCO, NHS Trusts and external inspection authorities (where applicable).
+All data and documentation associated with the study are available at the request of the RGIT, NHS Trusts and external inspection authorities (where applicable).